Chart Color Schemes

 Transport servicing is high compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

 Casula has 127 active public transport stops offering a mix of train and bus services.
-These stops are served by 60 different routes, collectively facilitating 5,555 weekly passenger trips.
-The accessibility of these services is rated excellent, with residents typically located just 148 meters from the nearest stop.
+These are served by 60 routes, facilitating 5,555 weekly passenger trips in total.
+Transport accessibility is rated excellent, with residents typically located 148 meters from the nearest stop.
+Most commuters travel outward, predominantly by car (87%), while 7% use trains.
+Vehicle ownership averages 1.6 per dwelling, above the regional average.
+According to the 2021 Census, 35.1% of residents work from home, possibly due to COVID-19 conditions.

-On average, there are 793 trips per day across all routes, equating to approximately 43 weekly trips per individual stop.
+On average, there are 793 trips daily across all routes, equating to approximately 43 weekly trips per stop.
+The accompanying map displays the 100 nearest stops to the location's centrepoint.

 Frequently Asked Questions - Transport